University of Rochester Pre-College Program

 Tuition, Fees and Additional Costs

-PLEASE NOTE that each school requires additional funds (between $200-$500) for books, supplies and incidentals that are not included in the tuition.
+PLEASE NOTE that each school may require additional funds (between $200-$500) for books, supplies and incidentals that are not included in the tuition.
 Programs may be asked to pay for these costs upfront upon acceptance of each student and is an additional cost to the tuition.
 In certain cases, an initial enrollment fee upon acceptance may also be requested and will vary in amount depending on the school and the financial documents submitted by the students’ families.

 Member Programs should be prepared to contribute for each student accepted: